Skip to content

 1. Walking

 One of the benefits of walking is that it’s low-impact.
 “It is also one of those rare types of exercises that you can do every day and not pull up too sore or fatigued,” Kristy says.
-“In order to get started with any type of walking program it’s best to start off conservatively, and increase the kilometres and ramp up the difficulty of the terrain as you get fitter.”
+“In order to get started with any type of walking program it’s best to start off conservatively and increase the kilometres and ramp up the difficulty of the terrain as you get fitter.
+You might even want to add hand-weights for added intensity.”

 2. Running